 - Email all Board of Library Trustees at firstname.lastname@example.org.

 - Learn more about the Board of Library Trustees »

-Get in touch via Facebook, Twitter and Instagram.
-All of the library’s social media channels are intended to help users engage with the Oak Park Public Library community.
+The library’s social media channels are intended to help users engage with the Oak Park Public Library community.
 We encourage everyone to share thoughts and ideas.
-We reserve the right to remove individual posts and posters that include spam, profanity, off-topic comments, and personal attacks.
-We also encourage sharing information about community resources and events as long as posts do not directly ask followers to donate financially to a fundraiser or other non-community entity or share information irrelevant to the Oak Park Public Library community.
+We reserve the right to remove individual posts and posters that include:

 The library has a photography and video policy as well as this language posted in all meeting spaces and on promotional materials: “Library visitors are often photographed and/or recorded for promotional purposes.
 Please let us know if you prefer not to be photographed or recorded.”

 Oak Park government agencies, calendars & Burbio.com

 The library is one of six government agencies serving Oak Park.
 For news and events from the other five agencies, click the links below.
 You also can choose to sign up for Burbio.com, a free website and mobile app that puts all Oak Park events onto one online calendar.
 With Burbio, you can create a personalized event feed and sync events to your iOS or Google calendars.
 You also can choose to receive notifications if events change.
 Sign up at Burbio.com or download the free iOS or Android app and follow the calendars of the Oak Park organizations that most interest you.
 If you are involved in a group or organization and want to add your events on Burbio, contact firstname.lastname@example.org.